 If that doesn't convince you of the importance of being found locally through search engines, we don't know what will.

 If you're having difficulty, Google's Local Services Ads (for home services businesses) and the Facebook Local platform can help make it easier for consumers to find and interact with your business.

 And, if you need any further help, we also have a dedicated local search marketing plan that can work for you!

 We’re Seeing a Shift Towards Voice Search

 We’ve mentioned the importance of smart speakers and optimizing your business for them.
 Now is the time to do so.

-A large percentage of consumers use voice search every day, from 40 percent of adults to as much as 55 percent for teens.
-And, even if it’s not an everyday habit for others, at least 60 percent of people have used smart speakers or virtual assistants within the last few months.
+A large percentage of consumers use voice search every day.
+In fact, around 40 percent of all internet searchers in the U.S. use voice search.
+And, even if it’s not an everyday habit for others, at least 70 percent of people have used smart speakers or virtual assistants rather than typing to conduct searches.

 So, what are consumers using voice search for?

 Well, some people use voice search for just that: search!

 Others, however, shop using their voice assistants.
 Many consumers use voice search to add items to their cart to look at later, but 43 percent of voice search consumers have used this technology to shop for products.